-With the Company using debt to finance its future developments, any change in interest rates would result in a change in the financial cost burden in respect of these loans.
-However, the Company has entered into various interest rate hedges to reduce its exposure to variable rates as at 31 December 2021 to approximately 6 % of its total debt.
+With the Company using debt to finance its future developments, any change in interest rates results in a change in the financial cost burden in respect of these loans.
+This is all the more true in the current environment of rising interest rates.
+However, the Company has entered into various interest rate hedges to reduce its exposure to variable rates as at 31 December 2022 to approximately only 8% of its total debt.